tekknolagi/tekknolagi.github.com/_posts/2022-11-05-inline-caches-in-skybison.md

 Just setting `C.value = 100` would not cause `obj.value` to change.
 It is the `__get__` method on `property` that takes precedence over "normal" attribute lookups.
-Nowhere in our code does this get handled.
-We don't check that the type is the same---and how would we even do that?
-Type versions?
+Nowhere in our fast-path attribute read code does this get handled.
+We don't check that the type is the same.
 Because it is possible to have chains of inheritance, we would have to walk up the entire method resolution order (MRO) and check if *every single type* was the same as we expected.
 Slow.
+Instead, we invalidate our assumptions on *writes*.

 I mentioned "dependencies" briefly earlier.
 There is some code in `icUpdateAttr` that registers the function containing the cache as "dependent"